 Through interviews with those involved, unpublished correspondence and diaries, and sensitive government documents, James M. Tabor uncovers an array of new information: a feud between the expedition leader, Joe Wilcox; a stillborn rescue operation thwarted by the Park Service bureaucracy; and the heroic efforts made by other civilian climbers.
 To interpret the details, he consults experts in disciplines as diverse as forensics, meteorology, and psychology.

 In the end, Tabor has pieced together for the first time the complete, untold story of this expedition whose victims and survivors both remain, in many ways, forever on the mountain.

-James M. Tabor is the bestselling author of The Deep Zone, Blind Descent, and Forever on the Mountain and a winner of the O. Henry Award for short fiction.
-A former Washington, D.C., police officer and a lifelong adventure enthusiast,… More about James Tabor
+James M. Tabor is the bestselling author of The Deep Zone, Blind Descent, and Forever on the Mountain, and is a winner of the O. Henry Award for Best Short Fiction of the Year.
+A former Washington, D.C., police officer and a lifelong extreme adventure… More about James Tabor

 Published by Random House Audio Jul 17, 2007| 953 Minutes| ISBN 9781415941652